Welding, cutting and allied processes must only be carried out by competent people using suitable equipment.

-When used correctly, gases are safe.
-Gases have hazards and their storage, handling and use should be included in your risk management process for controlling health and safety risks in the workplace.
-Each gas has its own hazardous properties, which may include being flammable, being asphyxiant and, for oxygen, the hazards from enrichment.
-BCGA GN 11 identifies potential hazards from the escape, leak or accumulation of gases into the workplace and the associated risks.
+Gases have hazards, their storage, handling and use must be included in the workplace risk assessment.
+Each gas has its own hazardous properties, fuel gases are flammable and asphyxiant, oxygen can create an enriched oxidant atmosphere.
+BCGA CP 52 identifies potential hazards from the escape, leak or accumulation of these gases into the workplace.

 BCGA has engaged with the Health Safety Executive (HSE) and others via the Welding Fume Health Partnership to try to influence attitudes and behaviours with respect to welding fume, particularly in encouraging the use of appropriate controls and the safety of those involved.